abdes/asap_app_imgui/README.md

 ## Requirements
 Make sure you have a C++ compiler with C++-14 capabilities at least.
 Gnu, Clang and MSVC all can do that with a recent version.

-Make sure you have the development package for X11 on Linux systems.
-That would usually come with the xorg-dev package on Ubuntu and derivatives.

 ## Building
 ```